'Roseanne' returns to ABC

 Almost everyone from the original cast is back - including Laurie Metcalfe who plays Roseanne's sister.
 "Things felt homey and clicked together, and all the reminiscing started, and the laughs, and that continued for all the episodes that we shot," she told me.
 Added Roseanne Barr, "everybody was so happy to see each other, and so happy to be back in the groove of it."

 Turning back to Goodman next to her, I noted, "it's work, but did it have the flavor of a high school reunion almost?"
-His answer was classic John Goodman/ Dan Connor: "Well, it's better because high school reunions are like communist torture.
+His answer was classic John Goodman/Dan Conner: "Well, it's better because high school reunions are like communist torture.
 They never work out.
 But, yeah this one was a like a reunion with money!"

 ----------